lordbaduk/lordbaduk.github.io/index.md

 Find the list of system calls and their ID in the kernel source code, in file `bsd/kern/syscalls.master`.

 Register usage is determined by the [x86-64 System V ABI](https://gitlab.com/x86-psABIs/x86-64-ABI) (see 3.2.3 Parameter Passing, Figure 3.4 Register Usage).
+Note that 32bit uses a different convention.

 For documentation on individual system calls, check out section 2 of the manual pages, e.g.: